marcschulder/BibTexNanny/README.md

 	- [x] _**Basic inference functionality**_
 	- [ ] Add more inferrable fields (see _Field Inference_)
 	- [ ] Add functionality for mapping information across types (e.g. from _proceeding_ to _inproceedings_)
+- [ ] **Infer full names**
+	- [x] Infer full name form of initials when the full name is used elsewhere
+	- [ ] Infer proper non-ASCII spelling of a name when is it used elsewhere
 - [ ] **Fix inconstistent fields**
 	- [ ] Replace **conference** name variations with main name (see _dictionary of conference names_)
 	- [ ] Expand **name initials** to full names
+		- [x] Infer full name form of initials when the full name is used elsewhere
+		- [ ] Infer proper non-ASCII spelling of a name when is it used elsewhere
 	- [ ] Make **locations** more informative (City, [State], Country)
 		- [ ] Add missing country
 		- [ ] Add missing city